kgateway-dev/kgateway/docs/content/guides/integrations/service_mesh/istio.md

     gateway-proxy-584974c887-km4mk   2/2     Running   0          158m
     gloo-6c8f68bd4b-rv52f            1/1     Running   0          3h58m
     ```

+11. Describe the `gateway-proxy` pod to verify that the second container runs an Istio proxy image, such as `docker.io/istio/proxyv2:1.12.7`.
+    ```shell
+    kubectl describe <gateway-pod-name> -n gloo-system
+    ```

 Congratuliations!
 You successfully configured an Istio sidecar for your Gloo Edge gateway.

-## Verify the connection
+## Verify the mTLS connection

-To verify that you can connect to your app, you can install the Bookinfo app in your cluster and set up an upstream and a virtual service to route incoming requests to that app.
+To verify that you can connect to your app via mutual TLS (mTLS), you can install the Bookinfo app in your cluster and set up an upstream and a virtual service to route incoming requests to that app.

 1. Install the Bookinfo app in your cluster.
    ```shell